-Setting the agenda…
+Setting the regional agenda…

 The “Future Made in Australia” session will explore how Australia’s manufacturing, energy and regional industries are evolving in response to the energy transition and new government priorities for sovereign capability.
 The session aims to highlight how regional cities are already leading this change — through innovation, investment and collaboration across sectors.